 Field-hunting tip

-Look in fumarolic deposits in volcanic settings country — that is the host setting where malladrite typically forms.
+Look in fumarolic deposits in volcanic settings country, the host setting where malladrite typically forms.
 If you start seeing hieratite, sulfur, gypsum in float, you are in the right ground.
 Field specimens usually show a small hexagonal plates, crusts, or encrustations habit, so train your eye for that shape before scanning the outcrop.